EcoRegen-Alliance/backend-workflow/readme.md

+Here's the updated readme.txt file with the new information and changes highlighted:

 # EcoRegen Alliance Backend

 This repository contains the backend code for the EcoRegen Alliance project, which aims to incentivize and manage carbon sequestration efforts through the cultivation of algae and other nature-based solutions.
 The backend is built using Node.js and interacts with the Hedera blockchain for token minting and management.